 - a.
 Regular Admission.
 Except as provided elsewhere by this rule, an attorney who resides within this district and represents the United States government or any agency or instrumentality thereof or the Federal Public Defender's Office must be admitted to the State Bar of South Dakota before the attorney is permitted to practice before this court. - b.
 Provisional Admission.
-An attorney who is a member of the bar of another United States district court and has not yet been admitted to the State Bar of South Dakota, but either is a: - (1) resident assistant United States attorney; - (2) resident attorney representing agencies or instrumentalities of the United States government; or - (3) resident assistant federal public defender has 12 months from the date of the attorney's oath of office for the position in South Dakota to be admitted to the State Bar of South Dakota. - (4) If an attorney is on a term fellowship with the United States or Federal Public Defender, that attorney may be admitted provisionally to practice before this court for the period of that fellowship.
+An attorney who is a member of the bar of another United States district court and has not yet been admitted to the State Bar of South Dakota, but either is a: - (1) resident assistant United States attorney; - (2) resident attorney representing agencies of the United States government; or - (3) resident assistant federal public defender has 12 months from the date of the attorney's oath of office for the position in South Dakota to be admitted to the State Bar of South Dakota.
+During this period, the attorney may be admitted provisionally to practice before this court.